 What is Big Data?

 Big Data is fundamentally a high-volume data cluster that consists of different varieties and grows exponentially with time.
-It is typically large in size and raw form, due to which traditional programming languages are unable to manage it efficiently.Big Data with Python is free from all 4V complications – Volume, Variety, Velocity, and Variability.
+It is typically large in size and raw form, so traditional programming languages cannot manage it efficiently.Big Data with Python is free from all 4V complications – Volume, Variety, Velocity, and Variability.

 In simpler words, Python securely stores, handles, and processes a massive data bundle in no time.